RexCorpDev/csNg1.0/readme.md

 ## Description

 This is a practice app for exploring angular workflows.
-All images are copyright of codeschool.com and use with their permission.
+All images are copyright of codeschool.com and used with their permission.